 #5 What’s New

-Legal representatives for non-EU Sponsors is no longer stated as a mandatory requirement.
+Legal representatives for non-EU Sponsors are no longer stated as a mandatory requirement.
 Going forward, only an EU contact person for non-EU Sponsors will be required for all communications with the Sponsor.

 #5 What’s Changed

 Previously, under the CTD 2001, Sponsors of clinical trials who are not based in the EEA were required to appoint a legal representative that is based in the EEA.